 Where can I learn more?
 Direct Marketing News has created several useful guides related to direct marketing.

-If the challenge of direct marketing is reaching consumers on a personal level, the answer can at least partially be found in database marketing.
-Thanks to the internet and the massive amount consumer data collected from it, it is easier than ever for a marketer to create personalized, automated messaging for consumers.
+What is database marketing?
+If the challenge of direct marketing is reaching consumers on a personal level, the answer can, at least partially, be found in database marketing.
+Thanks to the internet and the massive amount of consumer data collected from it, it is easier than ever for a marketer to create personalized, automated messaging for consumers.

 By collecting information about consumer preferences, database marketers are able to send targeted messages to consumers at each step of the buying process.
-Their messages can essentially ‘follow’ their audience throughout their normal online activity.
+Their messages can essentially “follow” their audience throughout their normal online activity.

 Where can I learn more?
 Neil Patel & Ritika Puri’s Definitive Guide to Marketing Automation provides a fantastic walkthrough of marketing automation and database marketing principles.

+What is social media marketing?
 The purpose of social media marketing is generally to drive traffic to a company’s website while boosting overall brand awareness and customer loyalty.
-This is done using a variety of methods on various social media platforms, from Facebook to Snapchat and everything in between.
+Marketers achieve this by using a variety of methods on various social media platforms, from Facebook to Snapchat and everything in between.

 Social media gives brands and businesses the opportunity to interact with the public in a personalized way.
-These interactions can play a huge role in the way a business is perceived so it’s important for social media marketers to be very considerate of how their messaging could be interpreted.
+These interactions can play a huge role in the way a business is perceived, so it’s important for social media marketers to be very considerate of how their messaging could be interpreted.
 The potential for both massive success and total disaster is very real, so it’s important to tread carefully.

 Where can I learn more?
 Quicksprout’s Guide to Social Media Strategy is a great place to understand the fundamentals of this marketing specialty.

 8. Influencer marketing